Skip to additional navigation Skip to content

 Explanation

-This policy also aims to identify and protect cultural features that cumulatively contribute to the unique character of Tollerton.
-Development that may have an impact on these features will need to be supported by a statement that explains how the features have been carefully taken into account.
+2.4.3 The Parish Council is keen to protect cultural features that cumulatively contribute to the unique character of Tollerton.
+Proposals are encouraged to consider how cultural features (including the non-physical) have been carefully taken into account.
 Integration of the cultural heritage of the parish into development proposals can be achieved through interpretation boards, signage, street and place names and public art.

 Explanation